remance/Masendor/Readme.md

 Ver 0.2: Expand core mechanic to increase unit complexity

-2.4: Dynamic authority stat (authority reduce and increase depending on activity), add Impetuous trait
+2.4: add speed estimation for shooting unit that walking so it shoot ahead of target depending on accuracy stat

 2.5: detach/split battalion